cyverse/ds-irods-rs-build/README.md

 ### Preparing CyVerse's iRODS Zone

-Before this a generated image can be used, there are a few things that need to be done first.
+Before this generated image can be used, there are a few things that need to be done.

-First, the resource server's unix file system resource needs to be defined within the CyVerse Data Store.
+First, the resource server's UNIX file system resource needs to be defined within the CyVerse Data Store.
 The vault path within the container will be a subdirectory of `/irods_vault` with the same name as resource being served.
 For example, if the resource is to be named _demo_, then the vault path will be